Seemor

 Macario121A (94)8.68.7Mexican

-Mariscos El Submarino is the one that fascinates me.
-112 reviews, Sinaloan mariscos, food quality 8.7.
-A hyper-specific regional Mexican seafood place that Google's algorithm has no way to surface.
+I'd love to try Mariscos El Submarino: 112 reviews, Sinaloan mariscos, food quality 8.7.
+A hyper-specific regional Mexican seafood place that Google's algorithm has no way to surface for you.

 Explore locally loved restaurants in New York →